prism2001/finity/README.md

 > [!IMPORTANT]
 > This theme is meant to be used in conjunction with Jellyfin's included "Dark" user theme (found in your user settings). **Using any other built-in Jellyfin theme is NOT supported at this time, and will almost certainly look terrible.**
 >
+> Music libraries are not supported at this time, and at the moment I have no immediate plans to work on this.
+However, I will gladly look at any PRs for music libraries.
+>
 > Finally, make sure to **enable blurred placeholders for images** and **disable backdrops** in your user display settings.
 Not doing so may cause several important aspects of the theme to not render correctly (such as the gradient mask for show backdrops)